 Linear shower drains are the most modern way to drain a shower.
 There are many different types of linear drains, but the one I really want to consider is a Tile Insert Drain.
 These types of drains have a pan or trough that can receive tile.
 This is a great look, as it leaves a modern continuous floor with a reveal around the perimeter.

 If the budget allows, you can commission custom features to be designed and made for your bathroom.
 Anything can be custom-made, but this really increases the budget, so take that into consideration.

 The picture below shows a custom black metal ceiling mounted towel bar in a concrete bathroom.

 Industrial Hardware for Modern Design

-Modernism has its roots in the industrial revolution.
-Manufacturing and mass production changed architecture forever.
+Modernism has its roots in the industrial revolution, when manufacturing and mass production changed architecture forever.
 It is very fitting to incorporate some industrial features into your bathroom design.
 Industrial hardware can be one way to add a little extra character to a modern design.

 Free Standing Tub

 If you have a large enough bathroom you may want to consider a freestanding tub.
-These can have a very modern and sculptural look where they are the main feature in the bathroom.
+These can have a very modern and sculptural look, where they act as the main feature in the bathroom.
 A freestanding tub also has a very luxurious feel when in a spacious bathroom.
 The picture below is of a tub in a Tribeca Loft bathroom in NYC.